reicolina/billycom-web/README.md

   `-- vendor
       |-- assets
           `-- stylesheets
-      `-- plugins
+      `-- plugins```

-app
-  Holds all the code that's specific to this particular application.
+* app: Holds all the code that's specific to this particular application.

-app/assets
-  Contains subdirectories for images, stylesheets, and JavaScript files.
+* app/assets: Contains subdirectories for images, stylesheets, and JavaScript files.

-app/controllers
-  Holds controllers that should be named like weblogs_controller.rb for automated URL mapping.
+* app/controllers: Holds controllers that should be named like weblogs_controller.rb for automated URL mapping.
 All controllers should descend from ApplicationController which itself descends from ActionController::Base.

-app/models
-  Holds models that should be named like post.rb.
+* app/models: Holds models that should be named like post.rb.
 Models descend from ActiveRecord::Base by default.

-app/views
-  Holds the template files for the view that should be named like weblogs/index.html.erb for the WeblogsController#index action.
+* app/views: Holds the template files for the view that should be named like weblogs/index.html.erb for the WeblogsController#index action.
 All views use eRuby syntax by default.

-app/views/layouts
-  Holds the template files for layouts to be used with views.
+* app/views/layouts: Holds the template files for layouts to be used with views.
 This models the common header/footer method of wrapping views.
 In your views, define a layout using the <tt>layout :default</tt> and create a file named default.html.erb.
 Inside default.html.erb, call <% yield %> to render the view using this layout.

-app/helpers
-  Holds view helpers that should be named like weblogs_helper.rb.
+* app/helpers: Holds view helpers that should be named like weblogs_helper.rb.
 These are generated for you automatically when using generators for controllers.
 Helpers can be used to wrap functionality for your views into methods.

-config
-  Configuration files for the Rails environment, the routing map, the database, and other dependencies.
+* config: Configuration files for the Rails environment, the routing map, the database, and other dependencies.

-db
-  Contains the database schema in schema.rb. db/migrate contains all the sequence of Migrations for your schema.
+* db: Contains the database schema in schema.rb. db/migrate contains all the sequence of Migrations for your schema.

-doc
-  This directory is where your application documentation will be stored when generated using <tt>rake doc:app</tt>
+* doc: This directory is where your application documentation will be stored when generated using <tt>rake doc:app</tt>

-lib
-  Application specific libraries.
+* lib: Application specific libraries.
 Basically, any kind of custom code that doesn't belong under controllers, models, or helpers.
 This directory is in the load path.

-public
-  The directory available for the web server.
+* public: The directory available for the web server.
 Also contains the dispatchers and the default HTML files.
 This should be set as the DOCUMENT_ROOT of your web server.

-script
-  Helper scripts for automation and generation.
+* script: Helper scripts for automation and generation.

-test
-  Unit and functional tests along with fixtures.
+* test: Unit and functional tests along with fixtures.
 When using the rails generate command, template test files will be generated for you and placed in this directory.

-vendor
-  External libraries that the application depends on.
+* vendor: External libraries that the application depends on.
 Also includes the plugins subdirectory.
 If the app has frozen rails, those gems also go here, under vendor/rails/.
 This directory is in the load path.

+### License
+MIT

+**Free Software, Hell Yeah!**